-In theory aspects, the existence of X(4260) is very interesting, because it is generally thought there is not enough unassigned vector states in charmonium spectrum, also the masses (including the recently reported Y(4360), X(4630)/Y(4660) states) are inconsistent with naive quark model predictions.~\cite{nqm} The only such $1^{--}$ states expected up to 4.4 GeV are 1S, 2S, 1D, 3S, 2D and 4S, and they seem to be well established.~\cite{review} The situation is depicted in Figure~\ref{threshold}.
+The $X(4260)$ (previously called $Y(4260)$) resonance has been found by BaBar Collaboration in initial-state radiation (ISR) process, $e^+e^-\rightarrow \gamma_{ISR}J/\psi\pi^+\pi^-$, in year 2005\cite{Babary4260}, and has been confirmed by CLEO\cite{CLEOy4260a} and Belle\cite{Belley4260} Collaborations, respectively.
+In Ref.~\cite{PDG}, the mass and width of this resonance are given with $M=4251\pm9$MeV and $\Gamma=120\pm12$MeV, respectively.
+Furthermore, $\Gamma_{ee}\times\mathrm{Br}(J/\psi\pi\pi)=9.7\pm1.1$eV\cite{Belley4260} or $9.2\pm1.5$eV\cite{BaBar2012}.
+In theory aspect, the structure of $X(4260)$ is very interesting, since it is generally thought that there are not enough unassigned vector states in charmonium spectrum {(including the recently reported $Y(4360)$, $X(4630)$/$Y(4660)$ states)}, also the masses are inconsistent with naive quark model predictions\cite{nqm} -- the only such $1^{--}$ states expected up to $4.4$GeV are 1S, 2S, 1D, 3S, 2D and 4S, and they seem to be well established~\cite{review}.
+The situation is depicted in Figure~\ref{threshold}.

-It tends to believe that the discrepancy between naive quark model prediction and the observed spectrum is ascribed at least partly to the existence of many open charm thresholds, and the latter will distort the spectrum.
+It is noticed that above $D\bar{D}$ threshold the number of $1^{--}$ states given by quark model prediction is inconsistent with that given by experiments.
+One tends to believe that the discrepancy between the naive quark model prediction and the observed spectrum is ascribed, at least partially, to the existence of many open charm thresholds, since the latter will distort the spectrum.
 The situation is depicted in Figure~\ref{X4260threh}.

-However the experimental searches seem to indicate a rather negative result.
-For example, a candidate final state for X(4260) decay is $D\bar D^*$, However, BABAR collaboration could not find X(4260) in $\bar D D^*,D\bar D^*,D^*\bar D^*$~\cite{Babar2009}.
-BELLE collaboration measured the process $e^+e^-\rightarrow D^0D^{*-}\pi^+$, and there was no evidence for X(4260).~\cite{Belle2009}.
-Rather extensive searches in open charm final states in $e^+e^-$ annihilation at energies between 3.7GeV and 5.0GeV are made, but only upper limits on X(4260) decays are given.~\cite{CLEO2008dsdsstar} Furthermore BES collaboration did not find the signal of X(4260) by scanning R value as well\cite{BESy4260}.